 Ensuring the Path to Aboriginal Self-Government

-In recent years, there has been something close to a national awakening regarding Canada’s relationship with its indigenous population.
+In recent years, there has been a national awakening regarding Canada’s relationship with its indigenous population.
 An awakening that recognizes the centrality of living with our fellow indigenous citizens on a nation-to-nations basis, with all of the rights and responsibilities therein.

 Saving Lake Winnipeg – A Manitoba Treasure

 Canada is also blessed to have the largest freshwater system on earth.
 About 60% of our freshwater flows north toward the Arctic, which itself represents roughly two-thirds of our maritime coastline.
 As Canadians, we are well aware of our freshwater wealth, yet have for too long taken it for granted.